diroru/domemod/README.md

 * **Enter youtube video id:**
 Unfortunately, this is a hack, not using/supported by the official API.
 It has only been tested on chrome.
 Also, you need to **manually disable CORS** in the browser.
-(With [this](https://chrome.google.com/webstore/detail/cors-toggle/omcncfnpmcabckcddookmnajignpffnh?hl=en) plugin, for example.)
-Finally, the video that you get this way will have a _very low_ resolution.
+(With [this](https://chrome.google.com/webstore/detail/cors-toggle/omcncfnpmcabckcddookmnajignpffnh?hl=en) plugin, for example.
+If the plugin is on, media on normal websites won't load, so you'll have to turn it back off again.)
+Different privacy plugins / ad blockers may also thwart the loading of youtube videos.
+Finally, the video that you get this way will have, ~~a very low~~ if available 720p resolution.
 (In terms of planar video it would be ok, but we are stretching the pixels across space.)

 * **Projection Type:**
-you may choose between <code>equirectangular</code> _(corresponds to general panoramic footage)_, <code>azimuthal 90°</code> _(or fulldome domemaster)_ and <code>azimuthal 180°</code> _This should become modular and extensible by using lookup-textures._
+you may choose between <code>equirectangular</code> _(corresponds to general panoramic footage)_, <code>azimuthal 90°</code> _(or fulldome domemaster)_ and <code>azimuthal 180°</code> _~~This should become modular and extensible by using lookup-textures.~~ Lookup textures won't work unless they have at least 16bit depth (otherwise you have less-than-a-degree precision which is comparable to a pixelation shader), even then, some artifacts appear.
+In the meantime, raise an issue for another projection type, so that i may implement it._

 * **camera position x, y and z:** used to change viewer position. _Equivalent_ to <code>shift + mouse drag</code> on the canvas _(affects only x and z)._